Education Hub

 Winter Checklist for Your Home

-Yes, the cold weather is nearly upon us (heavy sigh!) and now is the time to make sure you are ready.
-Here is our handy 12-point “cold weather” checklist to help you get your home ready for the heating season!
+Tick tock!
+The cold weather will be here soon!
+So now is the time to think about your home and make sure you are ready.
+Here is our handy 12-point “cold weather” checklist to help you get your home all set up for the heating season!

 1. Change your furnace filter